kunmi02/Akinkunmi/README.md

-This repo contains my web files on dufuna  internship
+This repo contains a cloned  static home page of konga.com.Coded from scratch with css and html